eloquent/precis-js/README.md

 - Where `profile` is a profile object, and `string` is the string to prepare.
 - Throws an exception if `string` is invalid for `profile`.
-- Available in all modules.
+- Available in all *PRECIS-JS* modules.
 - Return type is not guaranteed, and may change in future versions without warning.

 ### Enforcement

-Enforcement is a more complete process than preparation, and involves not only checking the string against the rules of a profile, but producing a canonical result string.
+Enforcement involves not only checking the string against the rules of a profile, but producing a canonical result string.
 In a sense, enforcement is a type of normalization, and in fact usually involves Unicode normalization as a part of the process.

 The result of enforcement is the string that should be considered the canonical version of the input string: